launchdarkly/js-core/packages/sdk/react-universal/README.md

 export default function LDButton() {
   const ldc = useLDClient();
-  const flagValue = ldc.variation('dev-test-flag');
+  const flagValue = ldc.variation('my-boolean-flag-1');

   return <p>Client Component: {flagValue.toString()}</p>;
 }
 ```

-You will see both components are rendered on the server (view source on your browser).
-However, only Client Components
-will respond to live changes because Server Components are not included in bundled outputs.
+You will see both Server and Client Components are rendered on the server (view source on your browser).
+However, only Client Components will respond to live changes because Server Components are excluded from the client bundle.

 ## Verifying SDK build provenance with the SLSA framework